Offliners/Image_Processing_in_C_and_Verilog/README.md

 </details>

 ### BGR to Gray
-Read image from BMP (bitmap) file , and then convert it (BGR image) to grayscale.
+Read image from BMP (bitmap) file, and then convert it (BGR image) to grayscale.

 <details>
 <summary>More</summary>